sy2u/IWD-OoO-Processor/mp_ooo/README.md

 Students can also score up to 10 points of extra credit by making additional advanced features - more about this will be detailed in the Advanced Features section.
-The maximum possible grade on this MP will be *110 points*.
+You can also receive +2 extra credit points on CP2 for Verilator tooling.
+The maximum possible grade on this MP will be *112 points*.

 ## Overview